terrificdm/bedrock-streamlit-chat/README.md

-# Streamlit App for AWS Bedrock Claude
+# Streamlit App for AWS Bedrock foundation models

 ### Prerequisite:
-You need to get a valid authority for accessing Amazon Bedrock Claude model
+You need to get a valid authority for accessing Amazon Bedrock foundation models

 ### How to use:
 1. git clone the repo